 - 1. To make students aware of the role of speaking in English and its contribution to their success. - 2.
-To enable students to express themselves fluently and appropriately in social and professional contexts. - Oral practice - Describing objects/situations/people - Role play Individual/Group activities (Using exercises from all the nine units of the prescribed text: Learning English: A Communicative Approach.) - Just A Minute(JAM) Sessions.
+To enable students to express themselves fluently and appropriately in social and professional contexts. - Oral practice - Describing objects/situations/people - Role play Individual/Group activities (Using exercises from the five units of the prescribed text: Skills Annexe Functional English for Success) - Just A Minute(JAM) Sessions.